SumoLogic/sumologic-documentation/docs/cloud-soar/cloud-soar-delivery-2.md

 1. Under **My Widgets** or **Public**, select widgets you'd like to add to the dashboard.
 These are the same widgets that are available to use in [reports](#create-a-report).
 Widgets can be graphs, charts, tables, or any kind of visual element that contains information.
 Click **New** to [create a new widget](#create-widgets).
 Click **Show List** to see all available widgets.
 1. Rearrange the widgets in the dashboard as desired.
 1. (Optional) Click **Public** at the top of the dashboard panel if you want to make the dashboard available for others to use.
-1. Click **Export** to to the upper-right of the dashboard panel to export the dashboard to PDF.
+1. (Optional) Click **Export** to to the upper-right of the dashboard panel to export the dashboard to PDF.

 ## Create a report